wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 ## Act 1 Scene 5

-Pete: Oh, hello, you're new here, there hasn't been another inmate on the prison planet Farton for, oh, as long as I've been here.
+Petra: Oh, hello, you're new here, there hasn't been another inmate on the prison planet Farton for, oh, as long as I've been here.
 Nice to have a bit of company.
 What's your name.

 Layabout: Denise

-Pete: Oh, lovely to meet you Denise.
-I'm P.
+Petra: Oh, lovely to meet you Denise.
+I'm G...

-Layabout: Look, I don't want to seem rude, but I'm just not interested in yer small-talk.
+Layabout: _interrupting_ Look, I don't want to seem rude, but I'm just not interested in yer small-talk.
 If it's all the same to you, I'd rather you just kept yourself to yourself.

-Pete: Oh, I see, well do you at least mind me asking what you're in for?
+Petra: Oh, I see, well do you at least mind me asking what you're in for?
 I mean, I think I at least deserve to know if I've been locked up with a mass murderer... or worse!

 Layabout: _sighs_ well if you really must know I was sent here by The Dames from their awful planet, just because they hate me, even though I've done nothing wrong.

-Pete: Oh my stars, I don't believe it, we've got loads in common.
+Petra: Oh my stars, I don't believe it, we've got loads in common.
 I was sent here by the Dames too.
 I was leading a peaceful protest against the horrendous way they're destroying our environment, using up all the natural resources for their pointless cosmetics...
 So I started a movement.
 You must have heard of us? _hands her a leaflet_ Just Stop Dames!
 That's me there on the front of the leaflet.
 So anyway, I'm leading the protest march...
 I mean I say leading, but there was only me there, but from little acorns etc etc...
 Anyway, where was I?
 Oh yes, I'm peacefully protesting, as is my right, and these two nasty little robot things came out, arrested me.
 I had no legal representation, which is a breach of my human rights, and next thing I know, I'm here, on the planet stench, on my own... until you turned up that is!

 Layabout: Mmmmm, what a fascinating story!

-Pete: I know.
+Petra: I know.
 Anyway, you can help me, I'm digging a tunnel _shows her a teaspoon_ with this.
 We're going to escape.
 Then you can join Just Stop Dames and help in the fight against tyrrany...

 Layabout: Look, I'm sorry, but it all sounds like a lot of effort, and I'll be honest, I don't mind it here.
 I get me food dispensed out of that little hatch in the corner, I can do what I like without anyone bossing me about - I like it.

-Pete: But what about the future of our Galaxy.
+Petra: But what about the future of our Galaxy.
 They're destroying planets, they're leading us into an environmental catastrophe.
 What will we tell future generations?

 Layabout: Tell em to stop moping about and whinging!

-Pete: We need to go back to The Planet Of The Dames
+Petra: We need to go back to The Planet Of The Dames

-Layabout: Why go to something, when you can make it come to you... _she closes her eyes, there is a strange noise and her copy of Onsie Weekly "floats through the air" into her hand_
+Layabout: Why go to something, when you can make it come to you... _she closes her eyes, there is a strange noise and her copy of Onesie Weekly "floats through the air" into her hand_

-Pete: What on... how did you do that...
+Petra: What on... how did you do that...

 Layabout: Can't everyone do that?

-Pete: What?
+Petra: What?
 No... oh my... you must be a...
 Jedi!!!!

 Layabout: What's a Jedi?

-Pete: What's a Jedi????
+Petra: What's a Jedi????
 What's a J...
 You don't know about the Jedi.
 Let me tell you about the Jedi, I'm a massive fan.
 See him _points at a poster of OWBB looking heroic_, on the wall up there, he's my favourite.
 Oh now that I know you're a Jedi, you HAVE to help dig us out

 Layabout: Why bother digging when you could just blow a hole in the wall... with your mind?

-Pete: What???
+Petra: What???
 You could do that?
 Oh my goodness, I'm so excited, we're getting out of here, go on, blow a hole in the wall with your mind.

 Layabout: No, yer alright! _she goes back to reading Onesie Weekly, Pete stares at the audience in disbelief, then eventually goes back to digging with his teaspoon, lights go down, curtains close_